Patients who used proton pump inhibitors (PPI) and developed kidney problems.

 PPIs are most commonly used to treat ulcers and acid reflux.
 Brand names include Nexium, Prevacid, Protonix, Prilosec, Dexilant, Aciphex, Kapidex and Zegerid.
 PPIs are available both over the counter and by prescription.

 Lawsuits are being filed alleging the manufacturers of these drugs failed to properly warn patients of the risk of kidney disease and are seeking compensation for medical bills and other damages.

 Fill out the form on this page.
 After you get in touch, one of the attorneys working with ClassAction.org may reach out to you directly to answer any questions you may have about filing a lawsuit.

 The manufacturers of proton pump inhibitors (PPIs) are being sued by patients who were diagnosed with certain types of kidney problems.

 The suits claim that the makers of these acid reflux drugs failed to properly warn patients about the risk of acute interstitial nephritis (AIN).
 AIN causes sudden kidney inflammation and can significantly damage the organ over time.

-Read more about these lawsuits below or contact us here if you or a loved one took a PPI and was diagnosed with kidney disease.
+Read more about these lawsuits below or fill out the form on this page if you or a loved one took a PPI and was diagnosed with kidney disease.

 What Do These Lawsuits Say About PPIs?